Reconstructibility of the $K_r$-count from $n-1$ cards: Introduction

-A lot of attention was given to the \emph{size reconstruction}, the reconstruction to the number of edges of the graph $G$.
-Starting from a result from Myrvold~\cite{myrvold1992degree} in 1992, showing that the degree sequence (and thus the number of edges) can be reconstructed from $n-1$ cards for any $n\geq 7$.
+A lot of attention has been given to \emph{size reconstruction}, the reconstruction of the number of edges of the graph $G$.
+The first result is by Myrvold~\cite{myrvold1992degree} in 1992.
+She showed that the degree sequence (and thus the number of edges) can be reconstructed from $n-1$ cards for any $n\geq 7$.
 As further observed by Myrvold, the assumption of $n\geq 7$ is necessary, as for any $3\leq n \leq 6$, there exists pairs of $n$-vertex graphs with $n-1$ common cards, but with different edge-counts.

 It took over 25 years for an improvement of this result.
 Brown and Fenner \cite{brown2018size} showed that $n-2$ cards suffice to determine the number of edges in $G$ for sufficiently large $n$.
 Recently, Groenland, Guggari and Scott~\cite{groenland2021size} showed that in fact we can miss a superconstant number of cards.